I-am-Cazza/group31-project/README.md

 5. Run `python manage.py makemigrations` followed by `python manage.py migrate` (again, substitute `python` for `python3` if you aren’t using a virtual environment).
 This will create the database schema and apply it to the database.
 6. Run `python manage.py runserver 8000`.
 Go to https://127.0.0.1:8000/ and view the web app.

+Alternatively, you can view the web page at http://206.189.29.12:8000, as this contains a fully functional version of the web application, with a pre-configured database and example data.
+To gain access to the administrator portal on the website, the details are:
+	Username: admin
+	Password: cs261abcgrr